-Although a taxpayer having multiple places of business in one State is not mandatorily required to obtain a separate registration for each such place of business in the State, he has an option to obtain independent registrations with respect to each such separate place of business based on business requirements.

-- In case a separate registration for each place of business has been obtained, such separately registered places of business of such person shall have to pay tax on supply of goods/ services/ both made to another registered place of business, of such person and issue a tax invoice/bill of supply, for such supply. - A registered person opting to obtain separate registration for a place of business shall submit a separate application in Form GST REG 01 in respect of such place of business.
+- Although a taxpayer having multiple places of business in one State is not mandatorily required to obtain separate registration for each such place of business in the State, he has an option to obtain independent registrations with respect to each such separate place of business. - However, separate registration for each place of business shall be granted provided all separately registered places of business of such person pay tax on supply of goods/services/both made to another registered place of business, of such person and issue a tax invoice/bill of supply, for such supply.
+Separate registration application needs to be filed for each place of business. - A registered person opting to obtain separate registration for a place of business shall submit a separate application in Form GST REG 01 in respect of such place of business.

 (18) Meethalal & Sons - a supplier in Maharshtra - has three branches in Mumbai, Pune and Mahabaleshwar.
-Mumbai and Pune branches are engaged in supply of garments and Mahabaleshwar branch engaged in supply of shoes.
-Either it can obtain single registration for Mahrashtra declaring one of the branches as PPoB and other two branches as APoB or it can obtain separate GST registration for each of the three branches in Mumbai, Pune and Mahabaleshwar as separate places of business.
+Mumbai and Pune branches are engaged in supply of garments and

+Mahabaleshwar branch engaged in supply of shoes.

+It can obtain single registration for Mahrashtra declaring one of the branches as PPoB and other two branches as APoB or it can obtain separate GST registration for each of the three branches in Mumbai, Pune and Mahabaleshwar as separate places of business.

-In case Meethalal & Sons opts to have separate registrations for its all three branches and Mumbai branch sends some garments [liable to GST] for sale to Pune branch, Mumbai branch must raise a tax invoice and pay tax on such transfer of garments to Pune branch.
+In case Meethalal & Sons opts to have separate registrations for its all three branches and Mumbai branch sends some garments [subject to GST] for sale to Pune branch, Mumbai branch must raise a tax invoice and pay tax on such transfer of garments to Pune branch.